-Next Generation Sequencing Market Size, Share, Opportunities, COVID-19 Impact, And Trends By Product And Services (Sequencing Systems, Consumables, Software, Sequencing Services And Analysis), By Technology (Sequencing By Synthesis, ION Torrent Sequencing, Nanopore Sequencing, Others), By Application (Agriculture And Animal Research, Biomarker Discovery, Drug Discovery, Diagnostics, Precision Medicine), And By Geography - Forecasts From 2021 To 2026
+Next Generation Sequencing Market Report, Size, Share, Opportunities, And Trends By Product and Services (Sequencing Systems, Consumables, Software, Sequencing Services and Analysis), By Technology (Sequencing by Synthesis, ION Torrent Sequencing, Nanopore Sequencing, Others), By Application (Agriculture and Animal Research, Biomarker Discovery, Drug Discovery, Diagnostics, Precision Medicine), And By Geography - Forecasts From 2025 To 2030

 • Support from the government and private sectors